GroupCamp/GroupCamp-API/doc-reporting/track_v1/GET_track_v1_budget_[GroupUuid].md

 Returns the current budget for the projet, if there is a valid budget available.

-More informations about times and cost computations are available on [About times. cost and computations](../../TimeCost.md).
+More informations about durations and cost computations are available on [About durations, cost and computations](../../TimeCost.md).